 “Diamonds are not a good investment, whether lab grown or mined,” said Wilson.
 “Diamonds may be the best option if you’re seeking a timeless piece of jewelry to pass down to future generations.
 They are durable and don’t go out of style.
 On the other hand, diamonds are not the way to go if you want an investment that will appreciate over time.
 You’re better off investing in stocks, real estate, or even precious metals like gold.”

-Read more: How to Invest in Gold
+Read more: How to invest in natural resources

 Are Lab-Grown Diamonds More Ethical?